 - peterson2@kenyon.edu

 - P 740-427-5245

-- A Eaton Center North 259
+- A Stephens Hall, 106 College-Park Street

-Kenyon College does not discriminate in its educational programs and activities on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, physical and/or mental disability, age, religion, medical condition, veteran status, marital status, genetic information, or any other characteristic protected by institutional policy or state, local, or federal law.
-The requirement of non-discrimination in educational programs and activities extends to employment and admission.
+Kenyon College is committed to fostering a non-discriminatory campus environment in which community members can learn and work.
+Kenyon College prohibits discrimination in its educational programs and activities, which includes, but is not limited to housing, admission, and employment on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, disability, age, religion, medical condition, genetic information, veteran status, marital status, familial status, parenting, pregnancy, or any other characteristic protected by state, local, or federal law.

-Inquiries regarding Kenyon's non-discrimination policies should be directed to the Civil Rights/Title IX Coordinator at 740-427-5820, hughess@kenyon.edu, or Kenyon College, Eaton Center, Gambier OH 43022.
+Inquiries regarding Kenyon's non-discrimination policies should be directed to the Civil Rights/ Title IX Coordinator at 740-427-5820, hughess@kenyon.edu, or Kenyon College, Stephens Hall, 106 College-Park Street.
+Gambier.
+OH 43022.

-Published in January 2021 by the Office for Civil Rights and the Office of Communications.
+Published in July 2022 by the Office for Civil Rights and the Office of Communications.